-Victims may contact the FAP, military police, or chain of command to make an unrestricted report if they want an investigation of an abuse incident and command involvement.
+Victims may contact the FAP, military police or chain of command to make an “unrestricted report” if they want an investigation of an abuse incident and command involvement.
 The command can offer the victim added support and protection.
 An unrestricted report also gives the command the discretion to take administrative action against the offender.

 The choices in an abusive relationship are never easy.
-But, knowing that there are options for seeking help is the first step in ending abuse and having a safer and happier life.
-If you are a victim of domestic abuse, contact your installation's FAP (visit Military INSTALLATIONS) or contact the National Domestic Abuse Hotline (800-799-SAFE ).
+But, knowing there are options for seeking assistance is the first step in ending abuse and having a safer and happier life.
+If you are a victim of domestic abuse, visit MilitaryINSTALLATIONS to locate the closest FAP or contact the National Domestic Abuse Hotline at 800-799-SAFE (7233).